Discrete Bakry-\'Emery curvature tensors and matrices of connection graphs

-Next, we present an example of two locally unbalanced connection graphs, for which the curvature of the Cartesian product equals the minimum of the two individual curvatures.
-That is, the condition for the equality (\ref{eq:coroCartesianEquality}) in Corollary \ref{coro:Cartesian}, i.e., one of the two graphs is locally balanced, is sufficient but not necessary. \begin{example} Consider again the graphs $G$ and $G'$ depicted in Figure \ref{fig:local structure G} and Figure \ref{fig:local structure G'}, respectively.
+We now illustrate a case with two connection graphs that are each locally unbalanced, yet the curvature of their Cartesian product turns out to be the minimum of the two individual curvatures.
+This demonstrates that the criterion stated in Corollary \ref{coro:Cartesian}—namely, that at least one of the graphs must be locally balanced—is a sufficient condition for equality in (\ref{eq:coroCartesianEquality}), but not a required one. \begin{example} Consider again the graphs $G$ and $G'$ depicted in Figure \ref{fig:local structure G} and Figure \ref{fig:local structure G'}, respectively.
 We assign $O(1)$-connections $\overline{\sigma}$ and $\overline{\sigma}'$ to $G$ and $G'$ by replacing each $I_2$ in $\sigma$ and $\sigma'$ by $+1$ and assigning $\overline{\sigma}_{AC}=-1$ and $\overline{\sigma}'_{23}=-1$.
 We calculate the curvature

 The local connection structure of $(A,1)$ of the Cartesian product of $(G,\overline{\sigma})$ and $(G',\overline{\sigma}')$ is depicted in Figure \ref{fig:cartesian product GG'}, in which edges with signature $+1$ (signature $-1$) are drawn as solid lines (dashed lines).